-Delmar is a decidedly white-collar town, with fully 92.56% of the workforce employed in white-collar jobs, well above the national average.
+Delmar is a decidedly white-collar town, with fully 93.41% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Delmar is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Delmar who work in office and administrative support (11.80%), management occupations (11.67%), and healthcare (10.44%).
+There are especially a lot of people living in Delmar who work in management occupations (13.84%), office and administrative support (10.75%), and sales jobs (10.10%).

 Also of interest is that Delmar has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Delmar home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Delmar residents report their race to be White, followed by Asian.
-Important ancestries of people in Delmar include German, Italian, English, and Polish.
+The greatest number of Delmar residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Delmar include Irish, German, Italian, English, and Polish.

 The most common language spoken in Delmar is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Polish and Chinese.